bartekk2908/scribblio_bot/README.md

 # "Scribbl.io bot"
-Simple program that automatically recreates given image in scribbl.io game.
+Simple script for recreating given image in scribbl.io game.

 It may not work correctly due to difference in scribbl.io painting tools positions on different screens. `coordinates.py` is to help finding correct coordinates values.
-The program is quite provisional and could be improved by me in the future.
+The program is quite provisional and could be improved in the future.

 ### Example